ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 4. `--batch_size`: The batch size for the model.
 Default value is 32.
 5. `--emb_path`: Path to the GloVe embeddings.
 Default path is `/data/glove.840B.300d.txt`.
 6. `--model_name`: The suffix given to your model.
 This will be appended to the `model_type` to help find the name of the saved model. __This parameter is required.__
+7. `--predictions_save_path`: The file where the model predictions will be saved.

 Sample testing commands are: